On the classification of definable ccc forcing notions: The additivity of the ideals derived from a Suslin ccc forcing notion adding a Hechler real

-\textbf{ 3.
-The additivity of the ideals derived from a Suslin ccc forcing notion adding a Hechler real}{ }

-We shall now prove that under $ZF+DC_{\omega_1}$ (or actually under a weaker assumption), if $\mathbb Q$ is a Suslin ccc forcing notion adding a Hechler real, then the additivity of $I_{\mathbb Q,\aleph_0}$ is $\aleph_1$.
-This will allow us to prove in the next section that $ZF+DC_{\omega_1}+$measurability for the ideal derived from such forcing notions implies the existence of an inner model with a measurable cardinal.
-A main concept in the following proof is a variant of the rank function for Hechler forcing originally introduced in {[}GiSh:412{]}.
+In this section we show that under $\ZF+\DC_{\omega_1}$, if $\mathbb Q$ is a Suslin ccc forcing notion adding a Hechler real, then the additivity of $I_{\mathbb Q,\aleph_0}$ is $\aleph_1$.
+This will allow us to prove in the next section that $\ZF+\DC_{\omega_1}+$measurability for the ideal derived from such forcing notions, implies the existence of an inner model with a measurable cardinal.
+A main concept in the following proof is a variant of the rank function for Hechler forcing originally introduced in \cite{GiSh:412}.